 Martin Luther King’s 1st “I Have a Dream” speech

 Reporters had covered King's 55-minute speech at a high school gymnasium in Rocky Mount.
 It was on Nov.
 27, 1962.
-But a recording wasn't known to exist until English professor Jason Miller found a reel-to-reel tape in a town library.
+But a recording was not known to exist until English professor Jason Miller found a reel-to-reel tape It was in a town library.
 Miller played it in public for the first time Aug.
 11 at North Carolina State University.

 "It is part civil rights address.
 It is part mass meeting.
 And it has the spirit of a sermon," Miller said.
 "And I never before heard Dr. King combine all those genres into one particular moment."

-King used the phrase "I have a dream" eight times in his address to about 2,000 people at Booker T. Washington High School in Rocky Mount.
+King used the phrase "I have a dream" eight times in his address.
+It was to about 2,000 people at Booker T. Washington High School in Rocky Mount.
 It was eight months before electrifying the nation with the same words at the March on Washington.

-He also referred to "the sons of former slaves and the sons of former slave owners," saying he dreamed they would "meet at the table of brotherhood."
-On the steps of the Lincoln Memorial, King changed that to "sit down together at the table of brotherhood."
+He also referred to "the sons of former slaves and the sons of former slave owners."
+He said he dreamed they would "meet at the table of brotherhood."
+King changed that to "sit down together at the table of brotherhood" on the steps of the Lincoln Memorial.
 In both speeches, "Let Freedom Ring" served as his rallying cry.

-He sent emails and made calls until he eventually heard back in the fall of 2013 from the Braswell Public Library in Rocky Mount, where staff said a box with the recording had mysteriously appeared on a desk one day.
-Handwriting on the box described it as a recording of King's speech, and said, "please do not erase."
+He sent emails and made calls until he eventually heard back in the fall of 2013 from the Braswell Public Library in Rocky Mount.
+The library staff said a box with the recording had mysteriously appeared on a desk one day.
+Handwriting on the box described it as a recording of King's speech.
+It said, "please do not erase."

 Before listening to the recording, Miller confirmed that the 1.5-millimeter acetate reel-to-reel tape could be played safely.
 He brought it to an audio expert in Philadelphia.
 The expert, George Blood, set it as close to its original levels as he could.
 Then Blood, whose clients include the Library of Congress, digitized the tape.

 It proved fortunate for King that he had practiced the dream part of his speech in Rocky Mount and later in Detroit.
-That's because it wasn't part of his typewritten speech in Washington.
+That is because it was not part of his typewritten speech in Washington.
 Historians say the singer Mahalia Jackson shouted "Tell them about the dream, Martin!" as he reached a slow point in his prepared text.
-King then improvised, and lit up the audience with phrases very similar to those he had delivered in that gymnasium.
+King then improvised.
+He lit up the audience with phrases very similar to those he had delivered in that gymnasium.

 Three people who were in the audience that day in 1962 listened again as the recording was played at the university's James B. Hunt Library.
-Herbert Tillman, who was about 17 years old at the time, recalled how happy they were to see and hear such an inspiring leader.
+Herbert Tillman was about 17 years old at the time of the Rocky Mount speech.
+He recalled how happy they were to see and hear such an inspiring leader.

 "Everybody was attentive to what he had to say," Tillman said.
 "And the words that he brought to Rocky Mount were words of encouragement that we really needed in Rocky Mount at that time."